How to fix this issue?

 Reset password by editing your database using PhpMyAdmin

-In some cases, the best way to get back into your WordPress admin dashboard is to manually edit your database and change your password.
+In some cases, the best way to get back into your WordPress admin dashboard is to manually modify your database and change your password.

 This process is quite easy if you have access to PhpMyAdmin in your webhost.
-We recommend that you back up your website before performing the steps below:
+We recommend that you back up your website before performing the steps shown in the menu below:

 To start, login to your site admin panel (e.g. cPanel).
 Ask your webhost for the login details and link if you do not have them.

-In cPanel, scroll down to the databases section and click on PhpMyAdmin.
+In cPanel, scroll down to the databases section and press on PhpMyAdmin.

 Click on your WordPress database.